verilator/verilator/docs/guide/install.rst

 =============================

 You can use verliator's `pre-commit <https://pre-commit.com/>`_ hook to lint your code before committing it.
-It encapsulates the :doc:`../../ci/docker/buildenv/README.rst`, so you need docker on your system to use it.
+It encapsulates the :doc:`Verilator Build Docker Container <../../ci/docker/buildenv/README.rst>`, so you need docker on your system to use it.
 The verilator image will be downloaded automatically.
 To use the hook, add the following entry to your `.pre-commit-config.yaml`: